 Field-hunting tip

-Look in oxidized zones of silver deposits country — that is the host setting where tocornalite typically forms.
+Look in oxidized zones of silver deposits country, the host setting where tocornalite typically forms.
 If you start seeing iodargyrite, cerargyrite, native silver in float, you are in the right ground.
 Field specimens usually show a massive, crusts, coatings habit, so train your eye for that shape before scanning the outcrop.